Redeeming technology as guide

 Natural disasters are commonplace but ‘green’ tech has enabled adaptation.

 No sources of conflict so there are few conflicts.

-Migrations are stronger than in 2020, but there are also migrations by choice.
+Migration is stronger than in 2020, but there is also migration desired by people.

 The individual only participates as a consumer.

 The voice of communities exists as a counter-power, especially the community of computer specialists / tech experts / researchers.

 Since energy is plentiful, cheap and decarbonised, mobility is accessible to all and all the time.
 The many means of transport co-exist in a fully digitised world, which makes it possible to limit accidents and congestion.

 Urbanisation in the previous decades was exclusively vertical, hence cities no longer encroach on the countryside.
 The speed of travel expands presence and exchanges.
 Since the countryside is easier to access, villages are reinhabited by neo-rurals, working remotely, or on the land to produce energy, materials, and food.